Marjorie S. Deane

 She began her fashion career in the Executive Training Program at the Franklin Simon Department Store.
-While there, she also attended the Tobe Coburn School, where she graduated with distinction in 1943, earning the top alumni prize, the Mehitabel, on two occasions.
+While there, she also attended Finch College and then the Tobe Coburn School, where she graduated with distinction in 1943, earning the top alumni prize, the Mehitabel, on two occasions.
 Following Franklin Simon, she worked at The Tobe Report, and then was recruited by Macy's, becoming its first female Senior Vice President.
-At Macy's she was responsible for many innovations, and was one of the first women to cover the European collections, to which she returned for the next fifth years.
+At Macy's she was responsible for many innovations, and was one of the first women to cover the European collections, to which she returned for the next fifty years.